Welcome to the 2014-2015 State of the Schools Report.

-The annual State of the Schools Report provides information and data about Nebraska public schools and student performance.
+The annual State of the Schools Report provides information and data about Nebraska public schools and their students.

-The overarching goal of Nebraska is college and career ready students when they graduate from high school as a basis for a successful work, military and/or college experience.
+Nebraska's overarching goal is continuous school improvement to ensure that our students are college and career ready when they graduate from high school and successful at work, in the military and/or in college.

-The Nebraska accountability system is intended to help inform policy makers, the public, and school officials about school district performance.
-This report is also intended to inform parents, community leaders, and policymakers about our education system and to provide data needed for sound decision-making by education policymakers.
+This report and AQuESTT are intended to inform educators, parents, community leaders and policymakers about our education system and to provide data needed for sound decision-making.

 Commissioner of Education